Lascaux: Interpretation

 According to David Lewis-Williams and Jean Clottes who both studied presumably similar art of the San people of Southern Africa, this type of art is spiritual in nature relating to visions experienced during ritualistic trance-dancing.
-These trance visions are a function of the human brain and so are independent of geographical location.
+These trance visions are a function of the human imagination and so are independent of geographical location.
 Nigel Spivey, a professor of classical art and archeology at the University of Cambridge, has further postulated in his series, How Art Made the World, that dot and lattice patterns overlapping the representational images of animals are very similar to hallucinations provoked by sensory-deprivation.
 He further postulates that the connections between culturally important animals and these hallucinations led to the invention of image-making, or the art of drawing.

 André Leroi-Gourhan studied the cave from the 1960s; his observation of the associations of animals and the distribution of species within the cave led him to develop a Structuralist theory that posited the existence of a genuine organization of the graphic space in Palaeolithic sanctuaries.
 This model is based on a masculine/feminine duality – which can be particularly observed in the bison/horse and aurochs/horse pairs – identifiable in both the signs and the animal representations.
 He also defined an ongoing evolution through four consecutive styles, from the Aurignacian to the Late Magdalenian.
 Leroi-Gourhan did not publish a detailed analysis of the cave's figures.
 In his work Préhistoire de l'art occidental, published in 1965, he nonetheless put forward an analysis of certain signs and applied his explanatory model to the understanding of other decorated caves.